Cisco Systems (NASDAQ:CSCO) Issues Q4 2022 Earnings Guidance

-Several institutional investors have recently bought and sold shares of CSCO.
-Ulland Investment Advisors LLC bought a new stake in Cisco Systems during the fourth quarter worth approximately $29,000.
-Monolith Advisors bought a new stake in Cisco Systems during the fourth quarter worth approximately $54,000.
-Tobam boosted its holdings in Cisco Systems by 28.0% during the fourth quarter.
-Tobam now owns 2,974 shares of the network equipment provider’s stock worth $188,000 after buying an additional 650 shares in the last quarter.
-Charles Schwab Investment Advisory Inc. boosted its holdings in Cisco Systems by 18.0% during the first quarter.
-Charles Schwab Investment Advisory Inc. now owns 4,105 shares of the network equipment provider’s stock worth $229,000 after buying an additional 626 shares in the last quarter.
-Finally, Fairview Capital Investment Management LLC boosted its holdings in Cisco Systems by 32.6% during the first quarter.
-Fairview Capital Investment Management LLC now owns 5,316 shares of the network equipment provider’s stock worth $296,000 after buying an additional 1,306 shares in the last quarter.
-Institutional investors and hedge funds own 73.18% of the company’s stock.
+A number of hedge funds and other institutional investors have recently modified their holdings of the stock.
+Charles Schwab Investment Management Inc. boosted its stake in shares of Cisco Systems by 6.1% in the first quarter.
+Charles Schwab Investment Management Inc. now owns 53,356,141 shares of the network equipment provider’s stock worth $2,975,139,000 after buying an additional 3,087,294 shares during the last quarter.
+Caisse DE Depot ET Placement DU Quebec increased its holdings in shares of Cisco Systems by 47.4% during the 1st quarter.
+Caisse DE Depot ET Placement DU Quebec now owns 8,848,048 shares of the network equipment provider’s stock valued at $493,367,000 after purchasing an additional 2,846,557 shares in the last quarter.
+Mirae Asset Global Investments Co.
+Ltd. boosted its holdings in Cisco Systems by 32.5% during the first quarter.
+Mirae Asset Global Investments Co.
+Ltd. now owns 4,243,073 shares of the network equipment provider’s stock worth $236,593,000 after buying an additional 1,040,607 shares in the last quarter.
+Mackenzie Financial Corp increased its holdings in Cisco Systems by 8.1% in the first quarter.
+Mackenzie Financial Corp now owns 2,429,518 shares of the network equipment provider’s stock valued at $135,470,000 after buying an additional 182,857 shares in the last quarter.
+Finally, Mariner LLC grew its position in shares of Cisco Systems by 20.2% during the 1st quarter.
+Mariner LLC now owns 1,159,715 shares of the network equipment provider’s stock valued at $64,666,000 after acquiring an additional 194,613 shares during the period.
+Hedge funds and other institutional investors own 73.18% of the company’s stock.

 About Cisco Systems (Get Rating)